-The bustling street is lined with dozens of stores, restaurants, cafés and food stalls.
+The bustling street is lined with dozens of stores, restaurants in Bethnal Green, cafés and food stalls.
 A popular Roman Road Market stall is Sweet Treats, an old-fashioned Victorian-style corner sweet shop.

 Another is Andy the Donut Man who has been at his spot outside Bow library since 1996.
 Here you can enjoy some of the best churros and doughnuts in all of London.